Quick Answer

 Maintenance also terminates automatically upon the death of either party.
 The estate of a deceased paying spouse does not continue the obligation, and the heirs of a deceased receiving spouse have no right to continue receiving payments unless a life insurance arrangement was specifically built into the divorce judgment.

-When Maintenance Can Be Modified or Terminated by the Court
+When Maintenance Can Be Modified or Terminated

 Outside of the automatic termination events, maintenance can only be modified or ended through a formal court proceeding under 750 ILCS 5/510.
 The party seeking a change must demonstrate a substantial change in circumstances since the original order was entered.